Treatment for Jaw Clicking, Popping, and TMJ Pain

 When nonsurgical methods fail to relieve pain and provide proper jaw function, surgery may be considered.
 Severe TMD cases may benefit from jaw surgery to align the jaws and joint.
 Arthrocentesis is a minimally invasive procedure in which your surgeon flushes the joint with saline to remove debris caused by inflammation.
 Prior to any type of treatment, we will discuss your options for anesthesia and determine the right choice for you.

 No singular treatment can resolve TMJ disorders completely, and treatment takes time to become effective.
-Drs.
-Clark, Young, Lewallen, and Bailey will develop a treatment plan that allows you to have a more comfortable jaw and oral function.
-If you think you are experiencing TMJ disorder symptoms, contact Southern Oral & Facial Surgery, located in Franklin, TN, and Thompson’s Station, TN, to meet with one of our board-certified oral surgeons for a consultation.
+Our doctors will develop a treatment plan that allows you to have a more comfortable jaw and oral function.
+If you think you are experiencing TMJ disorder symptoms, contact Southern Oral & Facial Surgery Franklin or Thompson’s Station, TN to meet with one of our oral surgeons for a consultation.

 Types of Anesthesia